-CMED6000 Capstone (15 credits)
+CMED6000.
+Capstone (15 credits)

 The Capstone will demonstrate the acquisition and synthesis of skills and competencies acquired in the curriculum.
-Each candidate will undertake a Capstone project on a topic approved by the Capstone Advisor and submit a Capstone report not longer than 5,000 words.
-The Capstone report should demonstrate 2 of the following 4 competencies as defined by the Hong Kong College of Community Medicine Training and Examination Guidelines for the sub speciality of Public Health Medicine (2008) (p.14) below:
+Each candidate will undertake a Capstone project on a topic approved by the Capstone Advisor and submit a Capstone report.